Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Simulations

-\item Speckle noise: imnoise (A,'speckle',0.03); \end{itemize} The original images and their noisy forms are shown in Figure \ref{im_denoise}.
+We consider the Kodak image ``kodim23'' and introduce three types of noise as follows: \begin{itemize} \item Gaussian noise: imnoise (kodim23,'gaussian',0,0.02); \item Salt and pepper noise: imnoise (kodim23,'salt \& pepper',0.04); \item Speckle noise: imnoise (A,'speckle',0.03); \end{itemize} The original images and their noisy forms are shown in Figure \ref{im_denoise}.
 For the KTD rank $R=45$ and power iteration $q=1$, the denoised forms of the images and the corresponding residual terms are depicted in Figure \ref{im_denoise}.
 We considered three color images for the super-resolution application and down-sampled them four times.
 We applied the proposed R-KTD with the tensor completion described in Example \ref{example_completion}.
 The obtained results are displayed in Figure \ref{im_superreso}.
 These outcomes clearly illustrate the efficiency of the R-KTD for image denoising and image super-resolution tasks.

 \end{exa}